perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 11 - Wireless Security.md

 11. Expand the Authentication frame and look for the Authentication Algorithm (should be using the Open System Authentication)
 12. Look for Association Request (filter by `wlan.fc.type_subtype==0x00`)
 13. Look for Association Response (filter by `wlan.fc.type_subtype==0x01`)
+14. Look for frames that make up the 4-way handshake (filter by `eapo1`) and note that sometimes not all the frames are able to be captured

+## Cracking WPA Encryption
+1. Using the previous cap file containing the WPA 4-way handshake, Aircrack and a dictionary file can be used to crack the WPA key
+2. Use the John the Ripper diction